Building blocks of Power BI

 After you have a dataset, you can begin creating visualizations that show different portions of it in different ways, and gain insights based on what you see.
 That's where reports come in.

 In Power BI, a report is a collection of visualizations that appear together on one or more pages.
 Just like any other report you might create for a sales presentation or write for a school assignment, a report in Power BI is a collection of items that are related to each other.
-The following image shows a report in Power BI Desktop—in this case, it's the fifth page in a six-page report.
+The following image shows a report in Power BI Desktop—in this case, it's the second page in a five-page report.
 You can also create reports in the Power BI service.

 You might have a report about quarterly sales, product growth in a particular segment, or migration patterns of polar bears.
 Whatever your subject, reports let you gather and organize your visualizations onto one page (or more).